 - Adding checkboxes to your tasks (as an alternate way of marking them as complete)

 And definitely more than that, too.
 I’m being vague, if only because I have no real use for a lot of the features in org-mode and can’t be bothered cluttering the hard drive that’s my brain with information I’ll probably never use.

 As I mentioned earlier in this post, org-mode is overkill for just managing your tasks.
 But task management is a good gateway into using org-mode to organize yourself.
-You might not wind up using it in the same way as so-called power users do, but you might find that organizing yourself like a geek in org-mode is the way to go.
+You might not wind up using it in the same way as so-called power users do, but you might find that organizing yourself like a techie in org-mode is the way to go.